amirrezasadeqi/funnywing_obsidian_vaults/Telem_Com_vault/Start Note for knowledge base about funnywing project RF Telemetery Communication.md

 Now let's do the job ...

-### Publish and Subscribe an msgpack encoded/decoded python object in ROS network
+### Publish and Subscribe an msgpack-ed encoded/decoded python object in ROS network
-Note that you can't do this using python `str` and in unpacking the encoded data, the deserializer does not accept `str` and wants `bytes-like` object.
+Note that you can't do this using python `str` and in the unpacking of the encoded data, the deserializer does not accept `str` and wants `bytes-like` object.
 This fact made it difficult to figure out how we should send such a data or what ros message type is compatible with this data.
-So after some researchs, [WHOI]() project and specifically [Packet.msg]() solved the problem.
-Actually we can use [UInt8MultiArray]() standard ROS message for this taks.
-The documentation about this type of message is so confusing so I searched about how we should set the the fields of such a message, especially the `layout` field.
+So after some researchs, [WHOI(ros-acomms)](https://git.whoi.edu/acomms/ros_acomms) project and specifically [Packet.msg](https://git.whoi.edu/acomms/ros_acomms/-/blob/master/msg/Packet.msg#L14) solved the problem.
+Actually we can use [UInt8MultiArray](http://docs.ros.org/en/api/std_msgs/html/msg/UInt8MultiArray.html) standard ROS message for this task.
+The documentation about this type of message is so confusing, so I searched about how we should set the the fields of such a message, especially the `layout` field.
+In python(and I think for our simple case of a data buffer) we don't need to set the data field and it is enough to just set the `data` field of the message as it is illustrated in this [stackoverflow question](https://stackoverflow.com/a/31378414/10243689) and this [robot ignition academy discussion session](https://get-help.robotigniteacademy.com/t/publishing-multi-dimensional-array/8895/4).
+For C++ and more complex data types, like images and so on, I think we also must set the `layout` field.
+So in the future ...

+__NOTE__: I think it is not so good to use UInt8MultiArray for sending general messages(I think specially such a message which can contain anything, because of security things and I think we should add some security layer to compensate this problem), But at the moment I have not any other idea in my head about how to fastly implement publisher/subscriber for the funnywing commands topic(Note that type of commands can evolve or change as time passes).
+So In the future ...

+Now Let's progress the implementation of the funnywing project!